alderjhuynh/shell-gambling-suite/README.md

 - current credits
 - passive credits already earned toward the current cap
 - the next passive credit timestamp
+- one-time-use shop items: `2x Win`, `Lucky`, and `Shield`
+- Unix miner state such as ore progress and mine cooldown

 ## Notes

 - Passive credits are shared across all games on the same platform install.
+- On macOS/Linux, `2x Win`, `Lucky`, and `Shield` are single-use shop items and are consumed by the next qualifying game action.
 - Most games are designed for interactive terminal use, not for piping or non-interactive shells.
 - On Windows, the game launchers call PowerShell with `-ExecutionPolicy Bypass` from the local launcher scripts.